xullnn/ls_pull_over_push/170/readme.md

 Its full name is session identifier, not an id of something.

 Session identifier can be used by server to identify client.
 A session identifier is a unique token such as(`AHWqTUmEn3d-zaGnzmAvwmYNxt1Egj......`).
-This string identifier is first sent from server to client -- there may have a authenticating step before -- then the client will save this session id locally, normally it would be the browser's cookies.
-After saving, all the sequent requests send to the said server from this client(browser) will carry this session id information, as a result, the server can identify the identity of the sender.
+This string identifier is first sent from server to client -- there may have an authenticating step before -- then the client will save this session id locally, normally it would be the browser's cookies.
+After saving, all the sequent requests send to the server from this client(browser) will carry this session id, as a result, the server can identify the identity of the sender.
 This is how we make an app seemed stateful, even http is stateless.

-28. Where is the difference between session data stored in server and the session data stored in a client's browser?
+28. What is the difference between session data stored in server and the session data stored in a client's browser?

 Originally, session identifier was generated by server, the client only store that information in its browser.
 Server can validate the session id sent by the client.
-It can also reset(send a new one) or make the client's session id unavailable(e.g. by means of set expire time) .
+It can also reset(send a new one) or make the client's session id unavailable(e.g. by setting expire time) .
 It's up to the server side to determine how to handle the session data sent along with a request.

 <details>
   <summary>More details</summary>